 High School Programs

-Challenge yourself to unleash your true artistic potential as a high school student.
+Challenge yourself to reach your true artistic potential as a high school student.

 Tisch commuter, online, and residential programs for high school students are a way for you to develop your talents and explore the possibilities of a career in the arts.
 We encourage creativity and self-expression while providing you with a foundation for collaboration.
 The rigorous, professional training you receive is an outgrowth of the undergraduate programs, offering you an immersive experience in emerging media and the performing and cinematic arts.
 The high school programs taught by our full-time faculty are intense, engaging and structured; created to give you an enriching college experience.

 This residential program is not a leisure summer camp; it is a commitment of four weeks on campus that encompasses a highly structured class schedule, which include projects, professional training, and collaboration.
 Tracks include: Dance, Drama, Production & Design, Dramatic Writing, Filmmaking, Game Design, Photography and Imaging, and Recorded Music.
 The Tisch Summer High School Program is tuition-based and culminates in four to six college credits (units).

 High school first-years, sophomores, juniors, and seniors will work in online crews and collaborate to direct, shoot, and edit music videos and short films.
 Special emphasis is placed on storytelling through visual language.
 You’ll develop your writing, directing, shooting, and editing skills, and participate in screenings of significant works, master classes, and discussions with industry professionals/Tisch faculty.
 This program culminates in four college credits (units).